-Many of you either planning to go to US maybe wondering how does a USA visa look like.
-Some of you maybe going for Tourism as a visitor, some of you maybe going to study as F1 student, Some of you maybe going to US for Working on H1B visa, etc. Irrespective of what the purpose of your travel, US visa stamp remains pretty standard, but the info in it varies by the type of visa.
-Below is a sample and what each of the fields on the visa means.
+Many of you planning to go to the US may be wondering how does a USA visa looks like.
+Some of you may be going for Tourism as a visitor, some of you may be going to study as an F1 student, Some of you may be going to the US for Working on an H1B visa, etc. Irrespective of the purpose of your travel, the US visa stamp remains pretty standard, but the info in it varies by the type of visa.
+You need to apply for US Visa at a consulate for getting the visa stamped on your Passport.

 |Issuing Post Name

 |It has the location where the US visa was issued.
 It is the US Consulate / Embassy office location